Fiction-writing mode

-A fiction-writing mode is a manner of writing with its own set of conventions regarding how, when, and where it should be used.
+A fiction-writing mode is a manner of writing imaginary stories with its own set of conventions regarding how, when, and where it should be used.

 Fiction is a form of narrative, one of the four rhetorical modes of discourse.
 Fiction-writing also has distinct forms of expression, or modes, each with its own purposes and conventions.
 Currently, there is no consensus within the writing community regarding the number and composition of fiction-writing modes and their uses.
 Some writing modes suggested include action, dialogue, thoughts, summary, scene, description, background, exposition and transition.

 Overview

 The concept goes back at least as far as Aristotle who, in Poetics, referred to narration and action as different modes or manner of representing something.
 For many years, fiction writing was described as having two types: narration and dialogue.
 Evan Marshall, in The Marshall Plan for Novel Writing (1998) noted that writers should know what they are doing at all times.
 He described what he called fiction-writing modes—the types of writing of which all fiction is made.
-He listed five modes: action, summary, dialogue, feelings/thoughts, and background, each with its own set of conventions regarding how, when, and where it should be used.
+He listed five modes—action, summary, dialogue, feelings/thoughts, and background—each with its own set of conventions regarding how, when, and where it should be used.